-Figure 3.
-True age versus phylogenetic age at low and high extinction fraction for bifurcating (left) and budding (right) speciation.
+Fig. 3.
+True age versus phylogenetic age at low and high extinction fraction for bifurcating and budding speciation.
 Each point represents a species and both ages, true and phylogenetic, are scaled to the root age of the correspondent phylogenetic tree.